 EAL subsidiaries maintain workers' compensation self-insurance status for its South Australian operations.
-The South Australian self-insured license has been extended for four years through to 2022 over the course of the last financial year.
+We are hopeful the South Australian self-insured license will be extended beyond its expiry in 2022.

 People

 EAL's subsidiaries have managed their direct and indirect employment levels in line with project demands often requiring expedited recruitment efforts to match customer requirements.
 EAL subsidiaries continue to foster essential skills and maintain skilled employment within their respective areas of expertise.